 A function is similar to a procedure but the main purpose of the function is to accept a certain input from the user and return a value which is passed on to the main program to finish the execution.There are two types of functions in VB6, the built-in functions (or internal functions) and the functions created by the programmers.
 The syntax of a function is:

 In this lesson, you will learn two very basic but useful internal functions of Visual basic , i.e. the MsgBox( ) and InputBox ( ) functions.
 We shall learn about other built-in functions in coming lessons.

-The objective of MsgBox is to produce a pop-up message box and prompt the user to click on a command button before he /she can continues.
-This format is as follows:
+The objective of MsgBox is to produce a pop-up message box that prompt the user to click on a command button before he /she can continues.
+The format is as follows:

 The first argument, Prompt, will display the message in the message box.
 The Style Value will determine what type of command buttons appear on the message box, please refer Table 10.1 for types of command button displayed.
 The Title argument will display the title of the message board.